My martial arts origin story

 Yang Tai Chi - Application

-From YouTube Channel of Kevin Lee we see Dr Mark Cheng showing the application of techniques from Yang Style Long Form (large frame, old style).
+From the YouTube Channel of Kevin Lee we see Dr Mark Cheng showing the application of techniques from Yang Style Long Form (large frame, old style).
 It seems that he learned Tai Chi from this father.

 Dr Cheng explains that like most Chinese Martial arts, Tai Chi includes the ability to: